 Urgent Action: Pass the Recovering America’s Wildlife Act

 We need everyone who cares about pollinators and native plants to rally for the passage of the federal Recovering America’s Wildlife Act.
-With broad support in Congress, this bill offers our best hope for addressing a major wildlife crisis.
+Having successfully passed the House of Representatives and now making its way to the Senate floor, this bill offers our best hope for addressing a major wildlife crisis.
 More than a third of species are already imperiled or at risk of extinction.

 This bill will make the most significant investment in wildlife conservation in a generation.
+It has only made it this far because of your tireless support.
 Please ask your congressional representatives and Senators to support the Recovering America’s Wildlife Act.
-Our goal is a floor vote in the House and Senate by summer.
+Our goal is a floor vote in the Senate in September.

 ACT NOW.